timebertt/masters-thesis-controller-sharding/content/30-related-work.md

 Only then, the sharder sets the `shard` label to the instance ID of the new, desired shard.
 If the current shard is not available, objects are immediately assigned to the new shard without setting the `drain` label first.

-This design is a good step towards horizontally scalable Kubernetes controllers.
+This design is a step towards horizontally scalable Kubernetes controllers.
 It achieves a good distribution of reconciliation work across available controller instances.
 Also, the design enables dynamic scaling of the controller replicas during runtime by facilitating automatic rebalancing.
-By using shard-specific label selectors for watch requests, the CPU and memory usage related to process watch events and caching objects is distributed well.
+By using shard-specific label selectors for watch requests, the CPU and memory usage related to processing watch events and caching objects is distributed well.

-The design is implemented generically in the controller-runtime [@controllerruntime] library.
+The design is implemented generically in the controller-runtime library [@controllerruntime].
 With this, it can be reused in other controllers that are written in Go and based on controller-runtime.
 Controllers that are not written in Go or that don't use controller-runtime can leverage the same sharding mechanisms, but the presented implementation cannot be reused in such controllers.
 Another drawback of the design is the extra CPU and memory usage of the sharder's watches and caches for sharded API objects.